Low G Man

 In Closing

 Low G Man is a great game and under appreciated in the NES library.
-Some of its mechanics can be frustrating but are still executed well and it offers something different from most platformers.
-I’m glad I took a chance on it decades ago and can say that it has held up well since then.
+Some of its mechanics can be frustrating but still perform well and it offers something different from most platformers.
+I am glad I took a chance on it decades ago and can say that it has held up well since then.
 For the few bucks it goes for the game is more than worth it in my opinion.

 Leave a Reply